San Mateo County moves to orange tier

 Restriction changes largely apply to businesses already permitted to open indoors.
 Restaurants, places of worship, movie theaters, museums, zoos and aquariums will be able to expand to 50% capacity.

-Card rooms and gyms will expand capacity to 25% with gyms permitted to open indoor pools.
+Card rooms, bowling alleys and gyms will expand indoor capacity to 25% with gyms permitted to open indoor pools.
 Wineries, breweries and distilleries will also see indoor capacity extended to 25% or 100 people, whichever is fewer.

 Following changes to the tier system made on March 11, bars without food services will not be permitted to reopen indoors in the orange tier, indicating a moderate risk of spreading the virus.